Operation Toan Thang III: September

 On 15 September at 11:15 a unit of the 2nd Brigade, 1st Cavalry Division engaged an entrenched enemy force 7 mi south-southeast of Phước Bình, the enemy withdrew at midday leaving seven dead.
 At 11:20 a unit of the 3rd Brigade, 9th Infantry Division engaged 8 PAVN/VC 17 mi east of Xuân Lộc killing seven in an hourlong firefight.
 At 15:30 helicopter gunships of the 12th Combat Aviation Group attacked an enemy squad 7 miles north of Củ Chi and directed artillery fire onto the position.
 Six secondary explosions occurred; 38 dead PAVN/VC were seen in the strike area among eight destroyed structures.
-At 17:30 a unit of the 1st Brigade, 1st Infantry Division engaged an enemy squad 11 mi west of Lai Khê killing 15 in a 30 minute skirmish; U.S. losses were one killed.
+At 17:30 a unit of the 1st Brigade, 1st Infantry Division engaged an enemy squad 11 mi west of Lai Khê killing 15 in a 30-minute skirmish; U.S. losses were one killed.
 At 20:00 a unit of the 3rd Brigade, 9th Infantry Division ambushed an enemy force 6 mi west of Rach Kien, the enemy withdrew after 20 minutes leaving ten dead and two AK-47s and one light machinegun.

 On 16 September at 00:15 a unit of the 1st Brigade, 1st Cavalry Division in a night defensive position 8 mi north of Phú Cường saw three PAVN/VC in the perimeter wire and fired on them, a search of the area at dawn found seven dead.
 At 08:30 a unit of the 3rd Brigade, 9th infantry Division and a unit of the ARVN 50th Regiment, 25th Division engaged an enemy squad 6 mi southeast of Tân An.
-The enemy withdrew at 10:15 leaving 14 dead, five individual weapons, one 60mm mortar and one RPG launcher.
+The enemy withdrew at 10:15 leaving 14 dead, five individual weapons, one 60 mm mortar and one RPG launcher.
 At 13:15 a unit of the 2nd Brigade, 25th Infantry Division and a unit of the ARVN 49th Regiment, 25th Division engaged an enemy force 8 miles northeast of Trảng Bàng, supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew at 16:00 leaving 36 dead and 15 AK-47s.
 At 16:30 a unit of the 2nd Brigade, 1st Cavalry Division found the bodies of nine PAVN killed by airstrikes the previous day 6 miles south of Phước Bình.
 At 21:45 a patrol of the 3rd Brigade, 82nd Airborne Division ambushed a PAVN platoon 8 miles southwest of Bến Cát killing one and capturing one individual weapon.